RaspberryPiFoundation/curriculum_documentation/html.md

 + Children can save their code online, allowing them to access their webpages both within their club and at home;
 + Children can share their webpages with others, and can remix webpages shared with them.

+### Working Offline

-However, there may be times when children in your club will need to write HTML & CSS code offline.
+There may be times when children in your club will need to write HTML & CSS code offline.
 The following is a short guide to writing, editing and viewing HTML & CSS offline.

 ###### Writing